Turkey: Everything you need to know before you go

-Children are important to Turkish people, and they are welcomed everywhere.
+Children are important to the Turkish, and they are welcomed everywhere.
 The local people are very accommodating to all needs of a young family.
 Formula milk and nappies are readily available in stores and UHT milk is easily accessible in cartons.
 In restaurants, it is perfectly normal for children to go out for a meal with their parents and most food establishments provide high chairs and are willing to accommodate any of your family’s needs.
 Plus, there are many attractions to keep your children entertained for hours including water parks and aquariums.

 Is it too hot?

 Like any country, the temperature in Turkey is changeable depending on the time of year.
 If you wanted to stay during the height of summer (July) you can expect temperature highs of around 26°C and may rise to 31°C. However, if you wanted to go to Turkey for some winter sun the average temperature is 12°C in December and may rise to 16°C.